wazuh/wazuh-documentation/source/getting-started/architecture.rst

  - The file ``/var/ossec/logs/archives/archives.json`` contains all events whether they tripped a rule or not.
  - The file ``/var/ossec/logs/alerts/alerts.json`` contains only events that tripped a rule.

-Note that if you use both of these files, alerts will be duplicated across both files.
-Also note that both files receive fully decoded events data.
+.. note:: Alerts will be duplicated if you use both of these files.
+Also, note that both files receive fully decoded events data.

 The OSSEC message protocol encrypts messages using Blowfish with 192 bit encryption and the full 16-round implementation that at this time has no publicly known cryptographic weaknesses.